ntamas/cl1/doc/cytoscape/index.rst

 ^^^^^^^^^^^^^^^^

 **Minimum size**
-    The minimum size of clusters deemed relevant by Cluster ONE.
+    The minimum size of clusters deemed relevant by ClusterONE.
-    This is a hard threshold: whenever Cluster ONE finds a cluster smaller than the minimum size, the cluster will be discarded immediately.
+    This is a hard threshold: whenever ClusterONE finds a cluster smaller than the minimum size, the cluster will be discarded immediately.

 **Minimum density**
-    The minimum density of clusters deemed relevant by Cluster ONE.
+    The minimum density of clusters deemed relevant by ClusterONE.
     The density of a cluster is the total sum of edge weights within the cluster, divided by the number of theoretically possible edges within the cluster.
 In other words, this is the average edge weight within the cluster if missing edges are assumed to have a weight of zero.
-Whenever Cluster ONE finds a cluster that has a smaller density than the value given here, the cluster will be discarded immediately.
+Whenever ClusterONE finds a cluster that has a smaller density than the value given here, the cluster will be discarded immediately.
 Increase the minimum density if you get too many clusters and they seem too sparse, or decrease it if you